Runn-Fast/blog/toggl_timesheets/README.md

 The script we are building will only sync the timesheet data.
 You will need to make sure that each person and project in Toggl has been created in Runn.

-Next we will need to link the data between Runn and Toggl so we know where to copy the data to.
+Next, we will need to link the data between Runn and Toggl so we know where to copy the data to.
 We will be using Runn's external references feature to create a link between data in your Runn and Toggl accounts.